-- Definition: The inflation rate measures the percentage change in the general price level of goods and services over time in the economy. - Measurement: The Consumer Price Index (CPI) is widely used to measure inflation, while the Harmonized Index of Consumer Prices (HICP) is used in the Euro Area (EA). - Core inflation is a measure that focuses on underlying and persistent trends by excluding the prices of more volatile products like food and energy - Hyperinflation occurs when the monthly inflation rate exceeds 50% - Inflation has short-run and long-run implications: - In the short-run, inflation can influence consumer behaviour and economic decisions. - In the long-run, persistently high inflation can disrupt economic functioning, eroding the purchasing power of money and leading people to spend their money quickly.
+- Definition: The inflation rate measures the percentage change in the general price level of goods and services over time in the economy (usually from one year over the other). - Measurement: The Consumer Price Index (CPI) is widely used to measure inflation, while the Harmonized Index of Consumer Prices (HICP) is used in the Euro Area (EA). - Core inflation is a measure that focuses on underlying and persistent trends by excluding the prices of more volatile products like food and energy - Hyperinflation occurs when the monthly inflation rate exceeds 50% - Inflation has short-run and long-run implications: - In the short-run, inflation can influence consumer behaviour and economic decisions. - In the long-run, persistently high inflation can disrupt economic functioning, eroding the purchasing power of money and leading people to spend their money quickly.